"Three things cannot be long hidden: the sun, the moon, and the truth."

 Saturn, Regulus, Spica, Aldebaran, Gamma Draconis, Polaris and all the other stars, et cetera.

-The confusion about "light-years" and that starlight in transmission from a
+The confusion about light-years and that starlight in transmission from a given

-given position of the sky would be from another time for sake of the distance is false.
-If the insistence of the heliocentric vanity of "light-years" must continue, then
+position of the sky would be from another distant time for the sake of heliocentric relativity is false.
+If the insistence of such a heliocentric vanity as light-years must continue, then

-how old and far away is east from west, up from down, and six cosmic directions of six, and division or multiplication by one, and how old and far away is geometry, or the basis of common sense and the astro-weather?
+how old and far away is east from west, north from south, up from down, and six cosmic directions of six from the middle, and division or multiplication by one, and how old and far away is geometry, or the basis of common sense and the astro-weather?

-with light any evidence of the earth's supposed daily flight in space around the sun.
+evidence of a difference from the earth's supposed daily flight in space around the sun.